givemehtml5/givemehtml5.github.io/_posts/2015-9-18-Week-1-Setting-up-the-game - Copie.md

 ![canvas_example4](/images/posts/2015-9-18/4.PNG "canvas example 4")

-We have now set-up the canvas element on the web page and the main loop of our game.
+We have now set-up the canvas element on the web page and the main loop of our [html5 game](http://givemehtml5.github.io).
 Next step will be to detect the player inputs...